-Note: Proper construction and roof system maintenance is a must to prevent minor issues from turning into major problems.
+Proper construction and roof system maintenance is a must to prevent minor issues from turning into major problems.

-Suggested materials: Hip roofs, like gable roofs, can be covered with almost any type of roofing material, such as shingles, decra, mabati metal or tiles.
+Suggested materials: Hip roofs, like gable roofs, can be covered with almost any type of roofing material, such as shingles, decra, mabati or tiles.

 The most common type of a hip roof.
 It has a polygon on two sides and a triangle on two other sides.
 The sides come together at the top to form a simple ridge.

 Similar to a cross gable roof.
 Use separate hip roofs on homes with different wings.
 The line where the two roofs meet is called a valley.

 Note: Valleys can allow water to pool.
 Proper waterproofing is a must.

 What Is the Difference Between a Hip Roof and a Gable Roof?

 Hip roofs have higher wind resistance than gable roofs do because of their shape; however, this also means that it’s harder for rainwater to run off of a hip roof into gutters or downspouts